timboudreau/enclojure/README.md

 Big Honkin' Caveats
 -------------------

+### Update 8/14:
+The caveats below still apply, **plus**:

+ * Project depends on [https://github.com/technomancy/swank-clojure](Swank-Clojure) for its REPL, which is unmaintains and recommends using [CIDER](https://github.com/clojure-emacs/cider) instead
+ * The embedded version of Clojure is 1.2.0, while Clojure is up to 1.6.0;  it uses `clojure-contrib` which has not existed since 1.2.0, and has since been split apart into multiple libraries - someone needs to determine which are actually needed and include only those.

+### Older Caveats:

 This module cannot coexist with NetBeans Hibernate support, due to a conflict over SLF4J.
 So, disable hibernate before you try to use this module.
 This is probably solvable, but would probably require changes in NetBeans Hibernate module to split